George W. Ford (Buffalo Soldier)

-George W. Ford was a U.S. military officer in the Spanish American War and a Buffalo Soldier.
+George William Ford was a U.S. military officer in the Spanish American War and a Buffalo Soldier.
 Born in Alexandria, Virginia, at George Washington's Mount Vernon Plantation, he joined the 10th Cavalry in 1867 at 19.

 Ford was assigned to Company L, and during his enlistment, he and his fellow troops protected railroad working crews, escorted stages and supply wagons.

-In 1939 at the age of 91, in Springfield, Illinois.
-He was honored with a full military funeral and buried at Camp Butler National Cemetery.
-Ford was also the last surviving member of the original 10th United States Cavalry.
+Ford died in 1939 in Springfield, Illinois, at the age of 91, and was honored with a full military funeral and buried at Camp Butler National Cemetery.
+Ford was the last surviving member of the original 10th United States Cavalry.

 Early life

 Ford was born on November 23, 1847.
 He was the son of William West and Henrietta Bruce Ford, who were both born free.
 Ford was the grandson of West Ford, who, in Ford’s oral history, is the African American son of George Washington.
+West Ford's story is detailed in the narrative non fiction book, "I Cannot Tell a Lie: The True Story of George Washigton's African American Descendants."

 All the Ford offspring were educated along with the Washington children at the Mount Vernon Schoolhouse.
 Ford and his brothers became guardians of the first president's tomb, a position that was also handed down to their male offspring.

 Before the Civil War, William Ford moved his family to New York to stay with his wife's relatives.
 At the end of the Civil War, Ford and his family moved back to Virginia, where they owned a farm next to Mount Vernon.